-A number of organizations across the country have created “Best Practices” to provide guidance on the best way to operate and manage a nonprofit, including how a board of directors should govern.
-Best practices are intended to be aspirational in nature; no organization will be able to achieve every best practices at first.
+A number of organizations across the country have created promising practices to provide guidance on the best way to operate and manage a nonprofit, including how a board of directors should govern.
+Promising practices are intended to be aspirational in nature; no organization will be able to achieve every promising practice at first.
 They provide the staff and board with valuable goals and objectives to work toward.

-Contact your state nonprofit association for information on best practice guidelines in your area.
+Contact your state nonprofit association for information on promising practice guidelines in your area.

 The resources listed in this chapter are intended to provide a basic understanding of the roles and responsibilities of a board of directors and how to put those roles and responsibilities into practice.
-Additional information is also provided to help you determine your organization’s strengths and challenges to allow you to build the capacity of the board of director’s to effectively work to achieve the mission of the organization.
+Additional information is also provided to help you determine your organization’s strengths and challenges in order to build the capacity of the board to effectively work toward the organizational mission.